Dreira/analyse_marvel_characters/README.md

 # Analyse Marvel Characters

-This project fetches characters from the Marvel API and the number of comics they appear in.
+This project fetches characters from the Marvel API and the number of comics they appear in and store in a csv.

 ## Prerequisites